tytydraco/yessleep/out/The_Return_To_The_Missing_Parking_Lot_Part_1.md

 No, we needed to get out and we needed to do so that very moment.
 Presumably, unlike the missing teens, we were ready to get out by force if need be.

-I had a feeling getting out of there wouldn't be as easy as getting in, I wasn’t as surprised at what we would soon run into.
+I had a feeling getting out of there would be just as hard as getting in, I wasn’t surprised at what we would soon run into.

 There was a police cruiser blocking our exit.
 The officer inside turned on his headlights and red overhead light when we got 20 feet close.